Tummy Tuck Preparation: 6 Things to Do

 - Swelling is inevitable.
 Everyone swells, and residual swelling will persist for many months.

 - You may have trouble fitting into your clothes at first.
 This is largely because of the swelling and inflammation.
-Discomfort near your incision sites may be an issue at first as well.
+Discomfort near your incision sites as blood flow returns to normal, may be an issue at first as well.

-- Your weight and measurements will fluctuate wildly for a while.
+- Before your plastic surgery you most likely worked hard to achieve significant weight loss.
+Remember that your weight and measurements will fluctuate wildly for a while.
 This is normal and will settle with time.

 - Complete healing may take longer than you think.
 In some cases, it may take up to a year.